Ireland in the Eurovision Song Contest 2015

-Ireland was represented at the Eurovision Song Contest 2015 with the song "Playing with Numbers" written by Greg French and Molly Sterling.
-The song was performed by Molly Sterling.
-The Irish broadcaster Raidió Teilifís Éireann (RTÉ) organised the national final Eurosong 2015 in order to select the Irish entry for the 2015 contest in Vienna, Austria.
+Ireland was represented at the Eurovision Song Contest 2015 with the song "Playing with Numbers", written by Greg French and Molly Sterling, and performed by Sterling herself.
+The Irish participating broadcaster, Raidió Teilifís Éireann (RTÉ), organised the national final Eurosong 2015 in order to select its entry for the contest.
 Five songs faced the votes of five regional juries and a public televote, ultimately resulting in the selection of "Playing with Numbers" performed by Molly Sterling as the Irish Eurovision entry.

 Ireland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 21 May 2015.
 Performing during the show in position 2, "Playing with Numbers" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Ireland placed twelfth out of the 17 participating countries in the semi-final with 35 points.